McGill-AI-Lab/age-of-acquisition/src/lexical_features/README.md

     ...

 5. Additional notes
-    * Inflectional variants already added to datasets
+    * Inflectional variants already added to AoA and Conc datasets and can be turned on with the `inflect` optional argument
     * Ineligible words like stopwords are still scored; remove them in sentence level scoring if desired